ibm-cloud-docs/pattern-classic-edge-gateway/overview.md

 -   Securely connect your external locations to {{site.data.keyword.cloud_notm}} with {{site.data.keyword.dl_short}}, enabling access to Classic infrastructure, Virtual Private Cloud (VPC), and PowerVS resources.
 -   Focus on {{site.data.keyword.cloud_notm}} Network elements, while ensuring requirements can be met from a performance, system availability, and connectivity perspective.

-NOTE: This approach is referred to as Classic edge gateway because all traffic flows to the classic gateway for inspection before it is allowed to pass to any downstream workloads within {{site.data.keyword.cloud_notm}}.
+This approach is referred to as Classic edge gateway because all traffic flows to the classic gateway for inspection before it is allowed to pass to any downstream workloads within {{site.data.keyword.cloud_notm}}.
+{: note}

 This pattern is intended to: